Warren Buffett once noted, Gold doesn’t do anything “but look at you.” It doesn’t pay a dividend or produce cash flow.

-See for yourself… the above chart is in normalized terms courtesy of Bill King’s The King Report.
+See for yourself… the below chart is in normalized terms courtesy of Bill King’s The King Report.

 According to King, Gold has risen 37.43 fold since 1967.
 That is more than twice the performance of the Dow over the same time period (18.45 fold).
 So much for the claim that stocks are a better investment than Gold long-term.

 Indeed, once Gold was no longer pegged to world currencies there was only a single period in which stocks outperformed the precious metal.
 That period was from 1997-2000 during the height of the Tech Bubble (the single biggest stock market bubble in over 100 years).